 Inaugural lecture Ralf Futselaar

-The reception will take place in the same building afterwards.
+The reception took place in the same building afterwards.

 The inaugural lecture can also be followed via a livestream.

 Born under a Bad Sign.
 Keeping The Indelible Marks of Total War on Twentieth Century Lives

 In social and economic history, wars are traditionally an overlooked subject.
 Historians who use insights from social sciences tend to be more interested in long term, relatively slow developments, like economic growth or demographic transitions.
 Fernand Braudel (1902-1985) considered war, like politics, to be a collection of events that, however it may affect the people who experience it, has limited historical value.

 However, a social or economic view on modern conflicts is useful.
 It can help us understand the events themselves, as well as provide insight into long term social and economic history.
 In this oration, I will focus on one element of this: the cohort effects.
 What are the long term effects on people who have lived through a large scale conflict at a certain age?